braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/retention_reports.md

 ## Run a Retention Report

+![Report Date][7]{: style="float:right;max-width:20%;margin-left:15px;"}

-Get started by visiting any Canvas in your Braze Dashboard, and select the Analyze Variants button at the bottom of the page.
+Get started by visiting any Canvas in your Braze Dashboard, and select a date range for your report.
+To select a date range, you must navigate to the upper right-hand corner of the Canvas Analytics page, here, you may select various ranges or set a custom ranges for your report.

+Next, select the Analyze Variants button at the bottom of the page.
 From here, you can analyze your variants, check out your funnel report, and view your retention report.
 Canvas Retention shows you the rate at which any user who has received this specific Canvas has performed a Retention Event (specified by you on the Retention Report) over the 30 days from the time they received the Canvas.

-![Select a Retention event][1]
+![Select a Retention event][1]{: style="max-width:80%"}

 Once you've selected a Retention event, click "Run Report" to start the query.

-![Run Report][2]
+![Run Report][2]{: style="max-width:80%"}

 This query may take a few minutes to run, depending on how much data needs to be retrieved to generate the results.
 If it takes too long, you'll see a notification asking you to Retry loading the report again (just by clicking the "Retry" button in the body of the report.)
 You may need to wait up to five minutes before the report will load.

-![Retry][3]

 Once the report is generated, it can't be re-run with the same Retention event for 24 hours.
 You will always see a timestamp of when the report was last generated, and an option to Regenerate, if it's been more than a day.
 You can, however, change the Retention Event and re-run the report to look at the impact of the Canvas on different KPIs.

-![Full Report][4]
+![Full Report][6]{: style="max-width:70%"}

 The report will only show days down the left column on which the Canvas was sending messages.
 For some Canvases, that may mean the report only shows one day if it was a one-and-done Canvas.
 If it's recurring or triggered, you may/will see multiple days down the left.

-The date range the report is generated for corresponds with the date range selected on the Canvas’s general analytics screen.
-These settings can be found in the upper right hand corner, here you may select various ranges or set a custom ranges for your report.

 ## Report Explanation